This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Are you getting a disk full warning on your MacBook Pro?
 It says you need to make more space available on your startup disk and urges you to delete files or save space by optimizing storage.

-Like this – “Your disk is almost full” (for macOS Sierra or later).
+Like this – “Your disk is almost full” (on macOS Sierra or later).

 How can you actually “optimize storage”?
-Apple has a few hints on freeing up storage space, but let’s be honest — the tips are fairly generic!
-For example, one of them is a recommendation to use iCloud, a subscription service that we’re not really a fan of because it isn’t cheap and the file sync process can be time-consuming.
+Although Apple has some tips on freeing up storage space, let’s be honest — the tips are fairly generic!
+For example, one of them is a “promotion” to use its product iCloud, a subscription service that we’re simply not a fan of.

-That’s why we decide to write this post, offering a number of better ways to reclaim more space when MacBook startup disk is full.
-The best part?
+That’s why we decide to write this post, offering a number of better ways to reclaim more space when your MacBook startup disk is full.
 We’ll make it as detailed as possible so you won’t feel lost.

 What’s Filling up My MacBook Startup Disk?

-Note: most MacBook users have just one disk named “Macintosh HD” by default, but power users may have two or more.
+Most MacBook users will have just one disk named “Macintosh HD” by default, power users may have two or more.

 To check what’s taking up space on your mac, you can choose “Manage” on the startup disk warning notification.
 If you’re ahead of the curve and trying to clean up your Mac before being warned, you can access the management screen by going to About This Mac from the Apple menu (top left of your screen), and then choosing Storage.

-These days we all are used to back up phone/camera photos to our computer, and believe it or not, identical or similar files can quickly add up and occupy lots of space.
+These days we all are used to back up iPhone photos to our computer and believe it or not, identical or similar files can quickly add up and occupy lots of space.
 They can be duplicate documents, images taken twice (or more times), redundant backups, and several other formats.
 The tricky part is those files are usually not easy to be found.

 Using the app, you can choose folders to scan and find these unneeded duplicates.
 Gemini then separates exact duplicates from similar files so you know exactly what you’re looking at, and you’ll be prompted before deleting anything.
 It can help you reclaim a lot of valuable disk space in just a few minutes.

-If you’re on Sierra or higher, you may have noticed that Mac’s “manage” panel prompts you to consider iCloud as a way to clear space (see the screenshot below).
-While we aren’t a huge fan of Apple’s subscription cloud storage program, there are plenty of alternatives available.
+You may have noticed that Mac’s storage manage panel prompts you to consider Apple’s iCloud as a way to clear space (see the screenshot below).
+Personally, I’m not a huge fan of iCloud, as there are plenty of good alternatives out there.

-Google drive will give you 15GB of free storage space, and the companion program Google Photos offers unlimited image and video storage at 16MP or 1080p and less.
+Google Drive will give you 15GB of free storage space and offers unlimited image and video storage at 16MP or 1080p and less.
 If you still don’t have enough space, you can upgrade your Google Drive to 100GB for just $2/month or a terabyte for $9.99/month.

 Dropbox offers a basic account for free with 2GB of space, but upgrading to Dropbox Plus will get you a terabyte of uploads for $9.99/month.
-According to Ben Lovejoy from 9to5mac, Dropbox stands out for its file-sync speed and reliability as he put:
+According to 9to5mac, Dropbox stands out for its file-sync speed and reliability as he put:

 “For me, the crucial benefit of Dropbox is speed and reliability.
 I’ve tried all the main services over the years, and Dropbox has always been 100% reliable and has consistently synced within seconds.”

-Both programs offer an automatic import function as well to help cut down on your work.
+Both cloud storage services offer an automatic import function as well to help cut down on your work.

 If storage space seems to be a recurring problem, you will benefit from cleaning out system junk and useless files to stay on top of any storage issues.
-Again, CleanMyMac 3 is the best solution to handle this.
-It’s an app that provides you insightful information on what’s eating up your storage.
+Again, CleanMyMac X is my favorite solution.
+There are a handful of other Mac cleaner apps that are worth considering as well, some are even free to use.

-You can use the app to scan unnecessary files such as temporary documents, attachments, and iTunes/iMovie junk that usually require extensive searching to find buried in your Mac’s library.
+CleanMyMac helps you to scan unnecessary files such as temporary documents, attachments, and iMovie junk that usually require extensive searching to find buried in your Mac’s library.
 After the scan, it then offers a number of suggested actions you can take to reclaim more space.

-If you’re looking for a quick and short-term fix, manually clearing out those old large files will help you get a few extra gigabytes of space without sacrificing a great deal of time.
+If you’re looking for a quick and short-term fix, manually clearing out those old large files will help you get a few extra gigabytes of space.

 First, open Finder and navigate to “All My Files” from the sidebar.
 Make sure your files are in list view (the icon that looks like 4 stacked lines should be dark grey) and then choose “Size” from the header.